Free Education Dinner on Recognizing a Stroke is June 20

 The clot buster, tPA must be given within a 3 hours from the start of stroke

 symptoms.
-The American Heart Association reports that unfortunately, only
+The American Heart Association reports the percentage of stroke

-4 percent of stroke patients nationwide receive the recommended treatment
+patients nationwide receiving the recommended treatment has dramatically

 but that depends upon the community.
 Too often, people wait to see if